phonedotcom/API-SDK-ruby/docs/DevicesApi.md

 # **list_account_devices**
 > ListDevices list_account_devices(account_id, , opts)

+Get a list of VoIP devices associated with your account.

-Get a list of VoIP devices associated with your account
+Get a list of VoIP devices associated with your account.
+See Devices for more detail.

 ### Example
 ```ruby